Prenuptial Agreement

 • Business Interests: If one or both spouses own a business, the prenup can outline how ownership and control of the business will be handled in case of divorce.

-• Children from Previous Marriages: A prenup can protect their financial interests if either spouse has children from a previous marriage.
+• Children from Previous Marriages: A prenup can protect the financial interests of children if either spouse has children from a prior relationship.

-• Custom Provisions: Prenuptial agreements can include any additional terms or conditions that both parties agree upon, making them highly customizable to suit your unique needs and concerns.
+• Custom Provisions: Prenuptial agreements can include any additional terms or conditions that both parties agree upon, making them highly customizable to your specific needs and concerns.

 What are the Benefits of a Prenuptial Agreement?